iabhinav108/testzoom/README.md

-# This is React.js build web-rtc
+# This is Web-rtc application.
+this online web video calling application is build using peer.js and express.js.